Locally loop algebras and locally affine Lie algebras: Locally loop algebras

-Neeb and Stumme showed in \cite{NS} that these algebras exhaust locally finite split simple Lie algebras.
-Also, they are considered as locally Lie $0$-tori, which exhaust the infinite-dimensional locally Lie $0$-tori since locally finite split simple Lie algebras are centrally closed (see \cite{NS}).
-Note that Lie $0$-tori are exactly the finite-dimensional split simple Lie algebras.
-Our interest in this paper is the class of locally Lie $1$-tori.
+In \cite{NS}, Neeb and Stumme showed that these algebras comprise all of the infinite-dimensional locally finite split simple Lie algebras.
+In addition, they are considered to be locally Lie $0$-tori (in the case where $G=\{0\}$).
+Moreover, since locally finite split simple Lie algebras are centrally closed (see \cite{NS}), we have the equality \{infinite-dimensional locally Lie $0$-tori\} =\{infinite-dimensional locally finite split simple Lie algebras\}.
+We note that Lie $0$-tori are exact finite-dimensional split simple Lie algebras.
+In the present study, we are interested in the class of locally Lie $1$-tori.

-Let $F[t^{\pm 1}]$ be the Laurent polynomial algebra over $F$.
+Let $F[t^{\pm 1}]$ be the algebra of Laurent polynomials over $F$.
 We call one of the following four Lie algebras an {\bf untwisted locally loop algebra}:

-Type $\text A_{\mathfrak I}^{(1)}$: $\sll_{\mathfrak I}(F)\otimes F[t^{\pm 1}]$;
+(1) Type $\text A_{\mathfrak I}^{(1)}$: $\sll_{\mathfrak I}(F)\otimes F[t^{\pm 1}]$;

-Type $\text B_{\mathfrak I}^{(1)}$: $\text o_{2{\mathfrak I}+1}(F)\otimes F[t^{\pm 1}]$;
+(2) Type $\text B_{\mathfrak I}^{(1)}$: $\text o_{2{\mathfrak I}+1}(F)\otimes F[t^{\pm 1}]$;

-Type $\text C_{\mathfrak I}^{(1)}$: $\text {sp}_{2{\mathfrak I}}(F)\otimes F[t^{\pm 1}]$;
+(3) Type $\text C_{\mathfrak I}^{(1)}$: $\text {sp}_{2{\mathfrak I}}(F)\otimes F[t^{\pm 1}]$;

-Type $\text D_{\mathfrak I}^{(1)}$: $\text o_{2{\mathfrak I}}(F)\otimes F[t^{\pm 1}]$.
+(4) Type $\text D_{\mathfrak I}^{(1)}$: $\text o_{2{\mathfrak I}}(F)\otimes F[t^{\pm 1}]$.

-(It is called an untwisted loop algebras if $\mathfrak I$ is finite.)
-One of the following three Lie algebras are called a {\bf twisted locally loop algebra}:
+(In addition, it is called an untwisted loop algebras if $\mathfrak I$ is finite.)
+Each of the following three Lie algebras is called a {\bf twisted locally loop algebra}:

-(1) Type $\text B_{\mathfrak I}^{(2)}$: $(\text o_{2{\mathfrak I}+1}(F)\otimes F[t^{\pm 2}]\oplus (\frak s\otimes tF[t^{\pm 2}])$,
+(5) Type $\text B_{\mathfrak I}^{(2)}$: $(\text o_{2{\mathfrak I}+1}(F)\otimes F[t^{\pm 2}]\oplus (\frak s\otimes tF[t^{\pm 2}])$,

 where $\frak s=F^{(2{\mathfrak I}+1)}$ is the natural $\text o_{2{\mathfrak I}+1}(F)$-module;